The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 Emphasis in Art

-The Emphasis in Art is when an Artist gives importance to any specific object or area in his artwork, thereby consciously dominating the viewer’s attention.
+The Emphasis in Art is when an Artist emphasizes any specific object or area in his artwork, thereby consciously dominating the viewer’s attention.

-Emphasis in Art has been studied from both historical and modern perspectives, and there are many different techniques that artists use for emphasizing their subjects.
+Emphasis in art has been studied from historical and modern perspectives, and artists use many different techniques to emphasize their subjects.

-Emphasis by Focal Point is when an artist gives more importance to a specific area in work, making it the focal point.
+Emphasis by Focal Point is when an artist emphasizes a specific area in work, making it the focal point.
 This attracts the viewer’s attention by using different art techniques to make that object stand out from the rest of the work.

-Emphasis by Contrast is when an artist uses complementary colors and is a common way to create contrasts, and is very effective in highlighting certain elements of a composition.
+The emphasis, by contrast, is when an artist uses complementary colors, a common way to create contrasts, and is very effective in highlighting some aspects of a composition.

-Emphasis by Convergence is when the Artist directs the viewer’s attention towards the convergence of lines.
+Emphasis by convergence is when the artist directs the viewer’s attention toward the convergence of lines.
 This indirectly creates a strong focal point that draws the viewer’s attention to the center of the painting.

-Emphasis by separation or isolation is when the Artist separates an element in Art by distancing it from the rest of the painting.
-Emphasis by separation is often found in paintings that depict one central figure or object with nothing else around it.
+Emphasis by separation or isolation is when the artist separates an element in art by distancing it from the rest of the painting.
+Emphasis on separation is often found in paintings depicting one central figure or object with nothing else.